How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 • right-little-finger

-So the command for enrolling the index finger on the right hand would be as follows:
+So the full command for enrolling the index finger on the right hand would be as follows:

 fprintd-enroll -f right-little-finger